 Pat Burke is RAAC’s Board secretary.
 Following a 40 year career in museum management, most recently as director of exhibitions at the Smithsonian National Postal Museum, she moved to Rappahannock in 2002 with her husband, Walter Sorrell.
 Pat joined the RAAC board in 2011 and helped launch the Claudia Mitchell Arts Fund on which she continues to serve.
 In addition she co-chairs the Friday Movie committee and looks forward to continuing her involvement with the many wonderful RAAC programs.

-Lynn Dolnick and her husband Ed organize RAAC’s 2nd Friday at the Library series.
+Lynn Dolnick and her husband Ed organize RAAC’s 2nd Friday Talks.
 They’ve had a home in Rappahannock since 1995.
 Now they spend summer and winter in Rappahannock and spring and fall in Brooklyn, NY—to be close to kids and grandkids.
 Lynn is a biologist, and worked at the National Zoo for over two decades in many capacities, lastly as Associate Director for Exhibit Planning.
 She is passionate about art, science, and conservation.
 Lynn also serves on the Mitchell Fund Committee.

 Kathy Farmer is the RAAC Newsletter editor-publisher.
 She is a retired federal employee with a career in management, publishing, planning, policy, and website stand-ups.
 Retired in 2001, she and husband Paul relocated from northern Virginia to Rappahannock County, where Kathy quickly became immersed in supporting a variety of county nonprofits, including RAAC’s Art Tour and RLEP.
 Her large family includes her mother, 2 sons, 3 grandchildren, 5 siblings, and many nieces and nephews and their families.